27 Interior Sliding Door Designs You’ll Love

 Source: Etsy

 A heavy duty barn door will maximise the space while keeping the room private when needed.
+I love the patten on this door.
+Simple but effective.

 A sliding barn door on a track can be highlighted as part of the room instead of fading into the background.
 This creative abstract pattern DIY barn door is a great way of adding interest to the space and making it a feature.